-Jerry P. LEAMON Director Since: 2012 Former Global Managing Director Deloitte
+Jerry P. LEAMON Director Since: 2012 Former Global Managing Director, Deloitte

-High Level of Financial Experience: Substantial financial experience gained from almost 40year career with Deloitte & Touche, including as leader of the tax practice and as leader of the M&A practice for more than ten years.
+High Level of Financial Experience: Substantial financial experience gained from an almost 40-year career with Deloitte, including as leader of the tax practice and as leader of the M&A practice for more than 10 years.

-Accounting Expertise: In addition to an almost 40-year career with Deloitte & Touche LLP, Mr. Leamon is a certified public accountant.
+Accounting Expertise: In addition to an almost 40-year career with Deloitte, Mr. Leamon is a certified public accountant.

-Broad International Experience: Served as leader of Deloitte & Touche's tax practice, both in the U.S. and globally and was Global Managing Director for all client programs.
+Broad International Experience: Served as leader of Deloitte's tax practice, both in the U.S. and globally, and was Global Managing Director for all client programs.

-Service Industry Experience: Deep understanding of operational and leadership responsibilities within the professional services industry having held senior leadership positions at Deloitte while serving some of their largest clients.
+Service Industry Experience: Deep understanding of operational and leadership responsibilities within the professional services industry, having held senior leadership positions at Deloitte while serving some of their largest clients.

+Credit Suisse USA

-Credit Suisse USA, Geller & Company, G3, Americares Foundation, member of University of Cincinnati Foundation and Board, and member of Business Advisory Council of the Carl H. Lindner School of Business.
+Geller & Company, Americares Foundation, Jackson Hewitt Tax Services, and member of Business Advisory Council of the Carl H. Lindner School of Business.

-Mr. Leamon served as Global Managing Director for Deloitte & Touche until 2012, having responsibility for all of Deloitte's businesses at a global level.
-In a career of almost 40 years, 31 of which as a partner, he held numerous roles of increasing responsibility.
-Previously, he served as the leader of the tax practice, both in the U.S. and globally, and had responsibility as Global Managing Director for all client programs including industry programs, marketing communication and business development.
-In addition, he was leader of the M&A practice for more than ten years.
-Throughout his career he served some of Deloitte's largest clients.
-Mr. Leamon serves on a number of boards of public, privately held s and non-profit organizations, including Credit Suisse USA where he chairs the Audit Committee, Geller & Company and G3, and serves as the Chairman of the Americares Foundation.
-Mr. Leamon is also a Senior Advisor to Lead Edge Investments.
-He is also a member of the University of Cincinnati Foundation and Board and serves as a member of the Business Advisory Council of the Carl H. Lindner School of Business.
-Mr. Leamon is also a certified public accountant.
+Mr. Leamon served as Global Managing Director for Deloitte until his retirement in 2012, having responsibility for all of Deloitte's businesses at a global level.
+In a career of almost 40 years at Deloitte, 31 of which as a partner, he held numerous roles of increasing responsibility.
+Previously, Mr. Leamon served as the leader of the tax practice, both in the U.S. and globally, and had responsibility as Global Managing Director for all client programs including industry programs, marketing communication and business development.
+In addition, Mr. Leamon was leader of the M&A practice for more than 10 years.
+Throughout his career, Mr. Leamon served some of Deloitte's largest clients.
+Mr. Leamon serves on a number of boards of public, privately held and non-profit organizations, including Credit Suisse USA where he chairs the Audit Committee, Geller & Company, and Jackson Hewitt Tax Services, and he is Chairman of the Americares Foundation.
+Mr. Leamon is also a Limited Partner of Lead Edge Capital.
+He is also Trustee Emeritus of the University of Cincinnati Foundation and Board and serves as a member of the Business Advisory Council of the Carl H. Lindner School of Business.
+Mr. Leamon is a certified public accountant.